zadium/StargateRingTP.ossl/README.md

 ## Opensource Stargate ring teleporter ##

-Ground ring to teleport multiple avatars (only 5) without sitting, to another position in the same region or another region via notecard "Targets"
+Ground ring to teleport multiple avatars (only 5) without sitting (Stargate name is in description), to another position in the same region or another region via notecard "Targets"

 Idea is based Stargate Movie, and "APN Ring Transporters (OSGrid/OpenSim) by Spectre Draconia and author: Warin Cascabel, April 2009" (just an Idea)